lpereira/lwan/README.md

 If even with that warning you'd like to try lwan: there is no configuration file.
 All settings are made in the `main()` function located in the `main.c` file; you'll need to recompile and restart lwan so that these settings take effect.
 Things should be pretty self-explanatory.
 Also, `main.c` serves as an example of how you could embed lwan in your program; the embedding API isn't ready yet, so there is no way to integrate main loops.

 If no changes are made to the supplied `main.c` file, running lwan will serve static files located on `./files_root` directory.
 Lwan will listen on port 8080 on all interfaces.
-No indexes will be provided, so if you'd like to use lwan to serve files, either provide the index yourself (by writing a simple shell script) or give full links to people.

 Building
 --------